Below are the key aspects of the Facilities, and a table comparing the key aspects to the LDF:

 - In the LDF accounts opened through a UK branch or agency do not qualify for the special terms (limitation to 1999 and the fixed penalties).
 In the Facilities, Isle of Man, Jersey and Guernsey accounts opened through a UK branch or agency do qualify for the special terms (limitation to 1999 and the fixed penalties), although accounts held elsewhere outside the territory in point and the UK do not.

-- All previous/ongoing HMRC enquiries or contact by, or participation in, previous HMRC disclosure schemes, or if a relevant person within the terms of the UK Swiss Agreement - excludes the use of Facilities.
+- All previous/ongoing HMRC in depth investigations or contact by, or participation in, previous HMRC disclosure schemes, or if a relevant person within the terms of the UK Swiss Agreement - excludes (or restricts)the use of Facilities.
 In the LDF this only applies if there is a criminal or Code of Practice 9 (fraud) investigation.

 - Payments on account are expected early in the process.